 - Katsuki has this relationship with Mashi, Ken, and Shinsou as well.

-- We Used to Be Friends: With Katsuki.
+- We Used to Be Friends: Izuku and Katsuki.
 When they were younger, they were extremely close, designing all sorts of gadgets together, including the Firework Flasher that was Izuku's last gift to him before they had to move apart due to the Midoriyas' financial troubles.
 The next time they see each other, Katsuki has gone full Jerkass as he is in canon, deriding Izuku as a worthless Quirkless cripple.
 They begin to mend the bridge later, but he still derisively refers to Izuku as Deku, but Izuku notes that Katsuki left out the "shitty" part at least.

 - Wholesome Crossdresser: Original Character Inazumi Ken is mentioned to have worn skirts and had his hair in pigtails in elementary school.
 Turns out that Inazumi Ken is a trans boy and thus was Recursive Crossdressing as a girl.